Position File Validation

-How is the positions file validated?
+How are the positions file validated?

 A number of validation steps take place before the data is sent for checking:

-- Is the format well-formed? e.g. Can the XML be parsed and interpreted by Rapptr
+- Is the format well-formed? e.g. Can the XML be parsed and interpreted by Rapptr.

 - For each portfolio in the file:

 - Check if the PortfolioId exists in Rapptr

 - Check that the NavDate is present and after the InceptionDate